 A spinal cord injury is devastating for the victim and his or her loved ones.
 Often, spine injuries have lasting, life-altering impacts, including temporary or permanent disability, paralysis, cognitive impairment, and other complications.
 The cost of treatment can easily reach millions of dollars, and the victim may never be able to return to work or his or her normal life.
 The injury takes a toll on the victim and all those in the victim’s family who often have to provide lifelong care.

 At Howry Breen & Herman, we have spent nearly 25 years fighting for the rights of unjustly injured individuals and their families.
 Our Austin spine injury lawyers have extensive litigation experience and are adept at handling even the most complex of cases.
 We have helped our clients secure fair settlements and jury verdicts when they were severely harmed by someone else’s careless or reckless actions.
-We are proud to have won record-setting verdicts for quadriplegics, including the largest jury verdict in the Austin area on behalf of a woman who was rendered quadriplegic after being struck and run over by a defective utility cart.
+We are proud of our verdicts on behalf of quadriplegics, including a $15.8 million verdict on behalf of a woman who was rendered quadriplegic after being struck and run over by a defective utility cart.
 This was a life changing result for our client.
 (After a $7,367,684 reduction for credits and offsets, $4,038,316.00 net to client, $600,000 case expenses; $3,794,000 attorney’s fees.)

 Types of Spinal Cord Injuries